rpsychologist/rpsychologist-com/README.md

 ## Visualizations
-Each of the visualization has it's own folder `gatsby-plugin-viz-*`.
+Each of the visualization has it's own folder `gatsby-plugin-rpsych-*`.
 All of the visualizations are not yet ported to React.